Ioana-Stefan/OCR/README.md

 5. OCR service reads the queue and gets the file from the database.
 After reading the text from the image it uploads the text file to the database and puts a message to the **text** queue for the notification service.
 6. The notification service reads the message and sends an email to the user with the fid of the text.

+As future work I am thinking about:

+1. Adding monitoring and logging services like Prometheus for recording metrics and Grafana for data visualization
+2. Creating a Helm Chart for easier configuration and deployment to Kubernetes cluster

 ## Install, Configuration and Run

 I developed and ran the project on Ubuntu 22.04 LTS but everything can be done as well on Windows or MacOS.